Euclidean volume fluctuations in de Sitter quantum gravity: Discussion and open questions

 \section{Discussion and open questions}

 The Euclidean formulation of quantum gravity has naturally associated a formal probability distribution on Riemannian manifolds, namely $e^{-I}/Z$, where $I$ is the Euclidean action and $Z$ the partition function.
 In the context of dS quantum gravity, the statistics of the total volume (a diffeomorphism-invariant quantity) according to this distribution is encoded in the $\Lambda$-dependence of $Z$.
-In this paper we have used this observation, together with known results for the partition function, to obtain the probability distribution for the volume in several different levels of approximation: saddle point in $d$ dimensions, one loop in $d=3,4$, an all-loop and a non-perturbative proposal in $d=3$, and an exact result in $d=2$ (in the context of Liouville theory).
+In this paper we have used this observation, together with known results for the partition function of sphere topology, to obtain the probability distribution for the volume in several different levels of approximation: saddle point in $d$ dimensions, one loop in $d=3,4$, an all-loop and a non-perturbative proposal in $d=3$, and an exact result in $d=2$ (in the context of Liouville theory).
 In all cases we find a reasonable behavior: in the classical limit, the probability distribution is a delta function centered at the classical volume, and as quantum effects are turned on the distribution spreads.
 Moreover, the distribution is positive and supported in the positive reals, as it should (in the one-loop approximation there are negativities at the origin, but we have provided evidence that they are corrected by higher-loop effects).
+We note that in 4 dimensions there are results for the one-loop partition function around $\mathbb{CP}^2$ and $S^2\times S^2$ \cite{Anninos:2025ltd, Volkov:2000ih}, it would be interesting to obtain the probability distribution including these contributions and study how it gets corrected.

 A common feature of all our results is that, near the classical limit, quantum effects make the expectation value of the volume smaller.
 One possible way to understand this is as follows.
 To compute the one-loop contribution to the partition function, one replaces the Euclidean action by the term $I_2$ quadratic in the metric perturbation, namely the departure from the metric of the sphere.
 This quadratic action is not bounded from below, but after an appropriate Wick rotation it becomes positive.
 Since it is proportional to $1/G$, this makes $e^{-I_2}$ an increasing function of $G$.
 Naively (i.e., ignoring that there are divergences that need to be renormalized), this implies that $Z_2$ (the one-loop contribution to the partition function) is itself proportional to an increasing function of $G$, with a constant coefficient (a phase coming from the Wick rotation).
 Moreover, $Z_2$ is dimensionless, so it has to depend on $G$ and $\Lambda$ through the combination $G\Lambda^{d/2-1}$.
 It follows that $Z_2$ is proportional (with a constant coefficient) to an increasing function of $\Lambda$, and hence the one-loop contribution to the expectation value of the volume, $\langle{\mathcal V}\rangle_2=-8\pi G\partial_\Lambda\log Z_2$, is negative.